The Pennsylvania Student Assistance Program

 - Jana Marie Foundation

 Community HealthChoices (CHC) for Older Pennsylvanians

 The Wolf Administration is committed to serving more people in the community.
 Community HealthChoices (CHC) is a new initiative that will increase opportunities for older Pennsylvanians and individuals with physical disabilities to remain in their homes that rolled out in the southwest region on January 1, 2018.

 CHC was developed to: (1) enhance access to and improve coordination of medical care and; (2) create a person-driven, long-term support system in which people have a choice, control, and access to a full array of quality services that provide independence, health, and quality of life.
 Long-term services and supports help eligible individuals to perform daily activities in their home such as bathing, dressing, preparing meals, and administering medications.

 Many of you are familiar with the populations that the program serves, but please find the attached document that explains the populations eligible for the program.
-The document can also be found on the Department of Human Services’ website along with other vital information to the program.
-For flyer click here.
+The document can also be found on the Department of Human Services website to learn more about the program.